-- 1. At least seven (7) business days prior to the hearing, the Complainant and Respondent will provide to the Investigator a list of the names of the proposed witnesses and copies of all proposed documentary evidence.
-At least five (5) business days prior to the hearing, the Investigator will have the names of proposed witnesses, copies of all pertinent documentary evidence and a copy of the any investigative report available for the Complainant and respondent, and a copy of the same will be sent to the Hearing Panel Chair. - 2.
+- At least fifteen (15) business days prior to the hearing, the Complainant and Respondent will provide to the Investigator a list of the names of the proposed witnesses and copies of all proposed documentary evidence that a Party intends to call or use at the hearing. - At least ten (10) business days prior to the hearing, the Investigator will provide to each Party the names of proposed witnesses and proposed documentary evidence that the other Party intends to call or use at the hearing. - 3.
 No employee or student, directly or through others, should take any action which may interfere with the investigation or hearing procedures.
-Employees and students are prohibited from attempting to or actually intimidating or harassing any potential witness.
+Employees and students are prohibited from attempted or actual intimidation or harassment of any potential witness.
 Failure to adhere to these requirements may lead to disciplinary action, up to and including expulsion or termination.